evilnick/www.ubuntu.com/templates/kubernetes/docs/1.21/upgrading.md

 pod "nginx-ingress-kubernetes-worker-controller-r8d2v" force deleted
 ```

-You should verify that the pod has been sucessfully removed:
+You should verify that the pod has been successfully removed:

 ```bash
 kubectl get po --all-namespaces